Nonprofit Resources

 Bargain Sale

-Bargain sales are often used by organizations that need property, such as a college or church that wants property adjacent to its existing campus for expansion.
+Bargain sales are often used by organizations that need property, such as a hospital, college, or church that wants property adjacent to its existing campus for expansion.

 Key considerations:

-• The donor’s basis is proportionally allocated between the gift portion and the sale portion to arrive at the donor’s realized gain.
+• The donor’s basis is allocated proportionally between the gift portion and the sale portion to determine the donor’s realized gain.

 Gift of a Remainder Interest in a Personal Residence or Farm

-In this gift technique, the donor creates a deed that states he or she will retain possession of the property for the remainder of his or her life, and the organization will assume ownership of the property upon the donor’s death.
-This is sometimes called a retained life estate gift because the donor is retaining the right to remain on the property of the rest of his or her life.
+In this gift technique, the donor creates a deed stating that they will retain possession of the property for the remainder of their life, and that the organization will assume ownership of the property upon the donor’s death.
+This is sometimes called a “retained life estate” gift because the donor is retaining the right to remain on the property for the rest of their life.

 Key considerations:

-• Try to anticipate any issues that could arise long term.
+• Try to anticipate any issues that could arise over the long term.

 • Include a written agreement that specifies: